reynaldop96/CS-Projects/Tasmanian Devil/README.md

-  Tasmanian Devil Project
+  **Tasmanian Devil Project**

-  The directions of the project were as follows:
+  The instructions for the project were as follows:
  	Write classes to complete a simulation of devils moving around a hex-grid world infecting
 	each other with devil facial tumor disease (DFTD).
 A world will be specified by the width of the grid (the height should be chosen so that the world is roughly square in terms of Cartesian coordinates),